-What came first: the ski or the wheel?
+Which came first: the ski or the wheel?
 According to an NPR story, it was the ski.
-We’ve previously reported on the origins of skiing and how skiing is about 9,000 years old and from Scandinavia.
+We’ve previously reported on the origins of skiing and how skiing is over 8,000 years old and from Scandinavia.
 This article proposes that skiing is 10,000 years old and from China.

 Here’s an excerpt from the NPR Story: